The Drach Caves

 GENERAL INFORMATION

-• DURATION: COACH AND GUIDE AVAILABLE FOR UP TO 5 HOURS
+• DURATION: BUS AND GUIDE AVAILABLE FOR UP TO 5 HOURS

-Compulsory supplement to be paid together with the booking
+Mandatory SUPPLEMENT to be paid with the reservation

 • €18.50 general rate from 13 years old.